whatisnuclear/website/reactor_history.md

 4. Laboratory experiments, models and mockups (including zero-power critical assembly mockups), and/or (more recently) software studies
 5. Small reactor experiment
-6. Larger reactor experiment
+6. Larger reactor experiment if necessary
 7. Massive and broad component development/testing/qualification program
-8. Prototype reactor (often scaled down but with all key systems)
+8. Prototype reactor (often scaled down but always with all key systems)
-9. First commercial reactor
+9. First commercial reactor (often purchased by a consortium of utilities)
 10. Commercial fleet

 </div>